George of Hungary

 and treachery of the Turks"), published in 1481 in Latin.
-In 1539 it was translated in German language along with a preface by Martin Luther.
+In 1529 it was translated into German and published along with a preface by Martin Luther.
+His work is considered one of the most important contemporary sources on the Ottoman Empire, providing detailed accounts of its customs, religion, social practices, and sects with exceptional accuracy for the period.

 The ethnicity of George is not known, possibly being either a German or a Hungarian.
 It is thought that he grew up in a bilingual environment and did not have a clear concept of his national identity.
 After his escape from the Ottomans, George condemned Islam.